Updated: 17-11-2025 at 3:30 PM

 The case was initiated after the Complainant, a consumer who used services provided by Uber, booked a ride or a cab from Zirakpur to Kalka in March 2017.
 The driver of the cab refused to continue the ride and forced the appellant to get out of the cab after travelling for a short distance.

 The driver of the cab reportedly also charged the passenger Rs.
 105 for the distance travelled by him in the car.
-After lodging a concern with the customer support services of Uber, the complainant was assured a refund, however, no such refund was ever processed.
+After complaining with the Uber India customer Care number, the complainant was assured a refund; however, no such refund was ever processed.

 Acting on the lack of redressal by the Company’s services, the Consumer decided to file a case in the Mohali District Consumers Disputes Redressal Commission.
-The District forum dule took into account the submissions and evidence associated and imposed a penalty of Rs.
-15,000 on Uber, the Defendant in this case.
+The District forum took into account the submissions and evidence associated and imposed a penalty of Rs.
+15,000 on Uber complaint online, the Defendant in this case.

 Uber moved the State Commission against this order by the District Commission, after contesting that no fair opportunity to be heard was provided to the Company at the time of the hearing.
 It also cited constraints in place due to the COVID-19 pandemic.